Paulette Goddard: Personal life

 Goddard married the much older lumber tycoon Edgar James on June 28, 1927, when she was 17 years old; the couple moved to North Carolina.
 They separated two years later and divorced in January 1932.

-In 1932, Goddard began a relationship with Charlie Chaplin and moved into his home in Beverly Hills.
-Aside from referring to Goddard as "my wife" at the October 1940 premiere of The Great Dictator, neither Goddard nor Chaplin publicly commented on their marital status.
+In 1932, Goddard began a relationship with filmmaker Charlie Chaplin, and moved into his home in Beverly Hills.
+Aside from referring to Goddard as "my wife" at the October 1940 premiere of The Great Dictator, neither Goddard nor Chaplin publicly commented on their marital status during their time together.
 On June 3, 1942, Goddard filed for divorce in Mexico that was granted the following day.
-Although Goddard claimed in her filing that they had been married in Canton, China, in June 1936, Chaplin privately told relatives that they were married only in common law.
-The two nonetheless maintained a friendly relationship, and Goddard remained close with Chaplin's elder two sons Charles Chaplin Jr. and Sydney Chaplin.
+In his autobiography and her divorce filing, the couple claimed that they were married in June 1936 in Guangdong, China; while the couple did tour the area at this time, no record of a ceremony survives.
+However, Chaplin also reportedly told relatives that they were married only in common law.
+The two nonetheless maintained a friendly relationship following the divorce, and Goddard remained close with Chaplin's two elder sons Charles Chaplin Jr. and Sydney Chaplin.

+Goddard traveled to Mexico in 1940 for Look magazine ("Paulette Goddard Discovers Mexico"), where she met Diego Rivera while living in the San Angel Inn across from his studio.
+She was "pursued" by Rivera and was depicted holding hands with him in his Pan American Unity mural.
+She accompanied him to California when he fled Mexico following death threats and attacks on him for his political activities.
+A follow-up story in Look (July 30, 1940) was titled "Adventure in Mexico: The Inside Story on How Paulette Goddard Helped Diego Rivera Escape Death."
+The FBI soon put her under surveillance to investigate her political opinions and activities.

 In May 1944, Goddard married Burgess Meredith at David O. Selznick's home in Beverly Hills.
-In October 1944, she suffered the miscarriage of a son; it was the only pregnancy of hers reported, and she had no children from any of her marriages.
+In October 1944, she suffered the miscarriage of a son; it was the only pregnancy of hers reported, and she had no biological children from any of her marriages.
 In the latter part of their marriage, Meredith was placed on the Hollywood blacklist.
 On the way to a premiere, the two were mobbed by a baying crowd screaming "Communists!"; Goddard was reported to have said "Shall I roll down the window and hit them with my diamonds, Bugsy?"
 They divorced in June 1949.

-In 1958, Goddard married writer Erich Maria Remarque.
+In February 1958, Goddard married writer Erich Maria Remarque.
 They remained married until Remarque's death in 1970.